cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 </HighlightBox>

-## Next up

-You can now continue directly to the [next section](./events.md) to learn about events.

-If you prefer to see some code in action and continue with the checkers blockchain, look at the following expandable box.

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 If you have used Ignite CLI so far, it has already created queries for you to get one stored game or a list of them.
 However, you still do not have a way to check whether a move works or is valid.
 It would be wasteful to send a transaction with an invalid move, it is better to catch such a mistake *before* submitting a transaction.
 So you are going to create a query to discover whether a move is valid.